IOTECH-Donegal/NMEA/README.md

 # NMEA
-Main NMEA sensor and decoder
+Main logger sensor and decoder.
+All other NMEA libraries should be aligned to htis, this is the master.